Minessential/flutter_treeview_fluent/README.md

 ## Customization

-The TreeView widget offers various customization options:
+The FluentTreeView widget offers various customization options:

 - `showSelectAll`: Enable/disable the "Select All" checkbox
 - `selectAllWidget`: Custom widget for the "Select All" option